ncarvajalc/ISIS1225-Lib/README.md

     7. [MinPQ](./Test/minpq) Scripts to test the ADT Min Priority Queue.
     8. [Graph](./Test/graph) Scripts to test the ADT Graph.

-**NOTE:** the `config.py` scripts in the API are used to configure library's  build path and allows the Python interpreter to find the relative path in any condition.
+**NOTE:** the `config.py` scripts in the API are used to configure library's build path and allows the Python interpreter to find the relative path in any OS condition.

 [Back to top](#disclib)